ContainerCraft/Konductor/docs/README.md

 ## Introduction

+Welcome to the Konductor DevOps Template.

+This repository includes baseline dependencies and boilerplate artifacts for operating and developing cloud infrastructure automation.

-This document provides step-by-step instructions to reproduce the setup for the Konductor DevOps Template.
-It includes configuring AWS credentials, setting up Kubernetes configurations, and verifying access to AWS and EKS resources.
+Follow the steps below to configure AWS credentials, Kubernetes `kubectl` configuration, and verify access to AWS and EKS resources.

 ## Prerequisites